Below you will find pages that utilize the taxonomy term “Privacy”

 What’s Happening

-After the UK introducing age verification by ID to the masses under the Online Safety Act.
+This situation started rapidly developing after the UK introduced age-verification-by-ID to the masses under the Online Safety Act.
 It’s supposed to “protect children, as well as adults, from illegal and harmful content, mis- and disinformation, etc.”.
 Big goals, for what is a simple ID scan.

 As for how the identity verifications are handled: There are no regulations!
 There’s no one standardized system, and users may not even know if, or for how long, their personal data is stored.
 They may not know where it’s stored, either.
 The complete lack of transparency is apparent.